 I really love the idea of wireless earbuds, because… well, they’re just cool.
 I’ve been using the Apple AirPods on and off for a couple of months, and while the fit on those is terrible and the functionality poor, there’s something amazing about just shoving two buttons into your ears and hearing music.

-The Jabra Sport Elite aren’t cheap by any means (RRP of £229 / $250 / around AU$330), but they promise so much.
-These things can track your run, monitor your heart rate, guide you to get stronger or push you to your maximum during an indoor high intensity interval workout.
+The Jabra Elite Sports aren’t cheap by any means (The opening RRP of £230 / $250 / around AU$330), but these running headphones promise so much.
+These things can track your run, monitor your heart rate, guide you to get stronger or push you to your max during an indoor high-intensity interval workout.

-With no charge out the box, I had to plug in the anonymous black box they appear in, wait an hour for them to charge up, and then shove them in my ears.
-There’s a huge range of tips and wings to give a decent fit, and while it takes a while to put the right ones in, they fit is certainly snug.
+With no charge out the box, I had to plug in the anonymous-looking black case the buds live in when they’re not in your ears, wait an hour for them to charge up, and then shove them in my lugholes.
+There’s a huge range of tips and wings to give a decent fit, and while it takes a while to put the right ones in, the fit is certainly snug.

-You’re not enticed to download the Jabra Sport app for some reason (at least not on the Samsung Galaxy S7 Edge I was using) but the in box literature pushes you there, and without that you can still listen to music over Bluetooth.
+You’re not enticed to download the Jabra Sport app for some reason (at least not on the Samsung Galaxy S7 Edge I was using, along with the iPhone 7 Plus) but the in-box literature pushes you there, and without the app you can still listen to music over Bluetooth.

-Open the app and you’re, weirdly, asked to re-pair them with the app - despite already having done so.
+Open the app and you’re – weirdly – asked to re-pair the earbuds with the app, despite already having done so.
 It took a couple of tries but eventually the headphones were paired, then you’re asked to put in your vital stats to monitor health effectively.

 The first time I tried this, I could NOT get the heart rate to work.
 Over and over I removed the headphones and tried to get them to fit better – in the end I gave up.

 (As you'll see later, this was due to an issue with the firmware that's now been solved).